 Advertising expenses.
 Our advertising expenses for the year ended December 31, 2015 were \$76.2 million, an increase of \$10.4 million, or 15.8%, as compared to advertising expenses of \$65.8 million for the year ended December 31, 2014.
 This increase was primarily due to increased digital media and branding advertising focused on the southwestern United States region.
-Our advertising expenses as a percentage of net revenue increased by 0.3% to 9.8% for the year ended December 31, 2015, from 9.5% for the year ended December 31, 2014 as we have intentionally increased our advertising spend to increase brand awareness.
+Our advertising expenses as a percentage of net revenue increased by 0.3% to 9.8% for the year ended December 31, 2014 as we have intentionally increased our advertising spend to increase brand awareness.